Inferring the Turbulent Breakup of Colloidal Aggregates Using Graph Neural Networks: Aggregates statistics and ground-truth data

 When aggregates move and rotate in the turbulent flow, the hydrodynamics stresses produce a turnover between compression and elongation forces acting on each inter-particle link.
 For isostatic aggregates, breakup occurs whenever the maximal internal tensile force (i.e. on the most loaded bond) exceeds the critical pull-off value, given by contact mechanics \citep{Johnson1985}, $F_{cr}\propto a \sigma$, where $\sigma$ is the surface energy at the contact.
 Hence, to determine the occurrence of breakup the key observable is the maximal force $F_{max}$ to be compared to the pull-off threshold value.
 Since breakup occurs upon the failure of a single bond, aggregates with multiple bonds with local tensile force above the critical threshold are considered nonphysical.\\

 In Fig.~\ref{fig:PDF_CDF}(a), we plot the probability density function (PDF) of the normal tensile force averaged over all the aggregates in the suspension, that exhibits a stretched exponential behaviour and is symmetrical.
 We note that at the level of the single bond, this PDF may be skewed towards negative values (if compression prevails) or positive values (if extension prevails).
 Figure~\ref{fig:PDF_CDF}(b) shows the PDF of the maximal tensile force, $F_{\text{max}}$, while the inset displays its cumulative distribution function (CDF).
-From the CDF, six threshold values for the breakup are defined, corresponding to the CFD ranging, with equal spacing, from 40\% to 90\% (as detailed in the figure caption).
+From the CDF, six threshold values for the breakup are defined, corresponding to the CDF ranging, with equal spacing, from 40\% to 90\% (as detailed in the figure caption).
 These thresholds define six distinct aggregate families, such that for each of them breakup occurs when the tensile force on the most loaded bond, $F_{\text{max}}$ exceeds the threshold value, i.e., $F_{\text{max}} > F_{\text{th}}$.

 For our purpose of developing a data-driven tool, it is important to construct unbiased datasets, containing random, independent realizations.
 This helps to avoid temporal correlations that could possibly influence the NN learning stage.
 From DNS data, we selected $2 \times 10^6$ velocity gradient realizations, that are statistically independent.
 Additionally, we considered 1000 different aggregate shapes, all characterized by the same fractal dimension $D_F$ and number of monomers $N_M$, but differing in shapes.
 Each aggregate-shape was then randomly rotated through 2000 different orientations, and each configuration was exposed to a different velocity gradient.
 Finally, for each of these realizations, we computed the Stokesian dynamics, and obtained the tensile force on each aggregate bond from which we extract the value for the most loaded bond, $F_{\text{max}}$.
-These data have been further split into different datasets for the learning and testing stages, summarised in Table \ref{tab:1}. \\
+These data have been further split into different datasets for the learning and testing stages, summarised in Table \ref{tab:1}.
+Details of the dataset preparation can be found in Appendix A. \\